Pumpkinhead (film): Release

 The film was given a limited release theatrically in the United States by United Artists in October 1988 and again in January 1989.
-In total, it grossed $4,385,516 total at the domestic box office.
+It grossed $4.4 million at the North American domestic box office.

 The film was released on VHS in the US by MGM/UA Home Entertainment in May 1989 and again in April 1995.
 MGM released the film on DVD twice: once in 2000 as a standard edition and again in 2008 in a 20th Anniversary Edition featuring an audio commentary and over an hour of featurettes.
 It was released on Blu-ray by Scream Factory in September 2014.
 In October 2023, Scream Factory released a 4K Ultra HD Blu-ray of the film.

 Reception

-On review aggregator Rotten Tomatoes, Pumpkinhead holds an approval rating of 50%, based on 54 reviews, and an average rating of 5.5/10.
+On review aggregator Rotten Tomatoes, Pumpkinhead holds an approval rating of 51%, based on 55 reviews.
 Its consensus reads: "With effects work and solid direction from Stan Winston—and Lance Henriksen adding welcome gravitas—Pumpkinhead is a creature feature that stands a cut above".

 Dave Kehr of the Chicago Tribune wrote: "As a technician, Winston clearly knows how to make a monster, but as a director he's yet to learn how to bring one to life".
 Richard Harrington of The Washington Post wrote that the film has poor writing and acting, but it is surprisingly polished for a B movie.
 Chris Willman of the Los Angeles Times wrote that, despite its poor writing, the premise is interesting, but it's not executed as well as Forbidden Planet.
 Empire rated it 2/5 stars and called it a Friday the 13th clone with "little atmosphere and no surprises".
 TV Guide rated it 2/5 stars and wrote that the film's second half becomes tedious because of its overdone slasher formula.

 In a 1992 retrospective, Jon Nalick of the Los Angeles Times described it as "a well-executed film in a genre that is littered with dimwitted slasher flicks".
 Bloody Disgusting rated the film 4/5 stars and called it "a gothic story of love, loss, vengeance, and redemption".
 Joshua Siebalt of Dread Central rated the film 4/5 stars and wrote that film "stands as a timeless, dark fairy tale".
 Reviewing the 2000 DVD release, G. Noel Gross of DVD Talk rated it 3.5/5 stars and wrote that the film is "too good to pass over", despite its lackluster presentation.
 Nick Nunziata also criticized the 2000 DVD release and wrote that the film does not hold up.
 Nick Schager of The A.V.
 Club called it an endearing pulp film that lacks subtlety.
 Reviewing the film on Blu-ray, Ken Hanley of Starlog said it is "one hell of an impressive directorial debut".
 Writing in Horror Films of the 1980s, critic John Kenneth Muir called it "a meditation on vengeance" that is "surprising and rewarding" for its rejection of vigilante justice, a popular theme in the 1980s.